joebobs0n/python-lessons/lesson1.md

 for foo in ['a', 'b', 'c']:
     print(foo)
 ```
-Here a variable `foo` is taking each value from the right hand list individually and executing the code block with that value.
+Here a variable `foo` is taking each value from the right hand list individually and printing the character to the console.

 ```python
 for foo in [1, 2, 3]: